-- FIRST Hardship Grants

-FIRST offers One Time Only Hardship Grants.
-Applications are usually received in late June, July and late August.
-An eligible team must submit a letter to the FIRST Hardship Grant organizers explaining their financial situation and need.
-A recipient team can receive 2 out of the following 3 items: FIRST registration fee and shipping and handling fees (approximately $255 USD) covered by the grant.
-The team is expected to pay for the challenge kit and have an EV3 robot they can use.
-If a team has already paid for registration or purchased materials, they are no longer be eligible for this Grant.

-- Michelin Support Grants
+FIRST Hardship Grants > > FIRST offers One Time Only Hardship Grants.
+Applications are usually received in late June, July and > late August.
+An eligible team must submit a letter to the FIRST Hardship Grant organizers explaining > their financial situation and need.
+A recipient team will receive the FIRST registration fee and > shipping and handling fees (approximately $255 USD) covered by the grant.
+The team is expected to > pay for the challenge kit and have an EV3 robot they can use.
+If a team has already paid for > registration, they are no longer be eligible for this Grant. > > - Michelin Support Grants